epointal/lf-hiker/readme.md

 **2. I have a blank page in place of the marker editor**

 ------------------------------------------
-This trouble come from conflict with the x-frame options of your server.
-Look at whether the plugin succeeded in writing this following lines in the .htaccess of your wordpress application if you can:
+This trouble come from conflict with multiple `x-frame options` directive in your server.
+Look at whether the plugin succeeded in writing this following lines in the `.htaccess` of your wordpress application if you can:
 ```
     # BEGIN Lf-hiker plugin
     <IfModule mod_headers.c>